akanellop/backendOnlineDeliveryApp/ReadME.md

 Server is already connected to MongoDB cluster.
 Server runs using Node.js.
 Npm packages to be installed are in package.json dependecies.
+Note: At the moment admin and client sign up as a user without role separation.
+(To be implemented: different user roles)

 * Database Schemas
 user {